Solid marks for anti-money laundering efforts - SWI swissinfo.ch

 On the operational side, the report said law enforcement authorities had demonstrated the effectiveness of their investigative methods and of the mutual legal assistance they provide in the context of international money laundering cases.

-The authorities have, for example, collected financial information and seized assets for their international counterparts in a number of prominent cases, including investigations into Malaysian state fund 1MDB, global soccer body FIFA and Brazilian state-run oil company Petrobras.
+The authorities have, for example, in recent times collected financial information and seized assets for their international counterparts in a number of prominent cases, including investigations into Malaysian state fund 1MDB, global soccer body FIFA and Brazilian state-run oil company Petrobras.

 Sanctions